Old Europe (archaeology): Indo-European origins

 Maidanetske, Ukraine, c.
 3700 BC.
-Cucuteni-Trypillia culture.
+Cucuteni–Trypillia culture.

 According to Gimbutas' version of the Kurgan hypothesis, Old Europe was invaded and destroyed by horse-riding pastoral nomads from the Pontic–Caspian steppe (the "Kurgan culture") who brought with them violence, patriarchy, and Indo-European languages.
 More recent proponents of the Kurgan hypothesis agree that the cultures of Old Europe spoke pre-Indo-European languages but include a less dramatic transition, with a prolonged migration of Proto-Indo-European speakers after Old Europe's collapse due to other factors.

 Colin Renfrew's competing Anatolian hypothesis suggests that the Indo-European languages were spread across Europe by the first farmers from Anatolia.
 In the hypothesis' original formulation, the languages of Old Europe belonged to the Indo-European family but played no special role in its transmission.
 According to Renfrew's most recent revision of the theory, however, Old Europe was a "secondary urheimat" (linguistic homeland) where the Greek, Armenian, and Balto-Slavic language families diverged around 5000 BC.
 Three genetic studies in 2015 gave partial support to the Steppe theory regarding the Indo-European Urheimat.
 According to those studies, haplogroups R1b and R1a, now the most common in Europe (R1a is also common in South Asia) would have expanded from the steppes north of the Pontic and Caspian seas, along with at least some of the Indo-European languages; they also detected an autosomal component present in modern Europeans which was not present in Neolithic Europeans, which would have been introduced with paternal lineages R1b and R1a, as well as Indo-European languages.

+Cultures

+The archaeological cultures comprising Old Europe include the following: